 The plan should separate long-term or strategic goals (for three to five years) and short-term tactical goals (one year or less).
 Examples of goals are:

 - Increase gross revenues by 5 percent in each of the next three years.

 - Reduce leverage to 30 percent or less within three years.

-- Bring a son or daughter into a management position within two years.
+- Bring a member of the next generation into a management position within two years.